 The IBM 5100 is the most compact IBM minicomputer.
 The project started in 1973, after a Wang 2200 system was rolled into an IBM managers (Dave Slattery) office by an engineer (Alvin Ginsburg) who wanted to show that a portable computer was possible (see article posted here).
-An IBM team was then tasked to assemble a prototype of this concept of a portable computer, which became to be called SCAMP, under the slogan of “wouldn’t that be something?”
+An IBM team was then tasked to assemble a prototype of this concept (headed by Paul Friedl), which became to be called SCAMP, under the slogan of “wouldn’t that be something?”

-After a successful demonstration of this prototype (in 1973), IBM executives gave the green light to develop the idea into a commercial product, which became the IBM 5100.
-But with one caveat: in addition to APL, the system had to also be capable of supporting the BASIC programming language.
+After a successful demonstration of this prototype (in 1973), IBM president (John Opel) gave the green light to develop the idea into a commercial product, which became the IBM 5100.
+But with one technical caveat based on feedback from the prototype development: in addition to APL, the system had to also be capable of supporting the BASIC programming language.

-To leveraged the existing APL implemented for the IBM System/360 Model 50, as well as BASIC from the IBM System/3 Model 6, the IBM engineers developed “PALM” (Put All Logic in Microcode) to be the systems native “microcode” instruction set.
+The SCAMP prototype used the APL implementation found in the IBM 1130, a “desktop sized” computing system from the mid-1960s.
+To leverage the more complete APL implemented for the IBM System/360 Model 50, as well as BASIC from the IBM System/3 Model 6, the IBM engineers used “PALM” (Put All Logic in Microcode) to be the systems native “microcode” instruction set.
 ROS (ROM) code was then written in PALM, to parse System/360 or System/3 “non-executive” code (depending on the Language Switch setting) and interpret the execution of those non-native instructions in terms of PALM instructions.

 The IBM S/360 and S/3, like most computers at that time, had no “screen.”
 To see the output of a program, or observe the state of the system, the pre-1970s computers used either a grid of LED lights to indicate a single-bit state, or a line printer (see here).
 You could only print-forward, there was no concept of “clearing the screen” or writing to specific locations of the screen (because there was no screen).